 “I can tell you right now the emails I’m getting are emails of hurt.
 They’re like ‘you don’t want me?
 Well, if you don’t want me, maybe I’ll just leave,’” said Mark Waldman.

 He owns the largest property management company in Breckenridge.
 Waldman says if passed the change will destroy his business and force him to lay off staff.

-“We have not seen a statewide effort that is so devastating and so dramatic from anywhere else in the country,” he said.MORE NEWS: Firefighters Responding To The West Ranch Fire In Jefferson County
+“We have not seen a statewide effort that is so devastating and so dramatic from anywhere else in the country,” he said.MORE NEWS: Colorado's Hospitality & Tourism Sector Expected To Rebound Slower Than Others